-See the schedule of benefits for any deductibles, coinsurance, maximum and maximum age, visit limits, and other limitations that may apply.
+See the schedule of benefits for any copayments, maximum, maximum age, visit limits, and other limitations that may apply.

 When you disagree - claim decisions and appeals procedures

 In the previous section, we explained how you and we share responsibility for paying for your eligible dental services.